breatheco-de/content/src/content/lesson/context-api.md

 ---

+## The problem (life before Context API)

-## The problem, or "why life before the Context API was harder"
+> 😄 why life before the Context API was harder

 People say that React.js makes the easy stuff hard and the hard stuff easy.
 It's funny because it's true 😓.
 These are some of the things they mean:

-1. Why is it so hard to share data throughout the entire application?
+1. Why is sharing data throughout the application so hard?
 Where are my global variables?

 2. Why is it so hard to pass data between components?
 A.K.A. props.
 Props are fine when you want to pass data between parent and child, but what happens when we need to go deeper?
 This is called "Props Hell" or "Prop Drilling".

 3. [Redux](https://redux.js.org/)??
 Overkill.

-### The Context API is here to solve some of those conundrums by
+## The Solution: The Context API is here to save you

+In general, the context API can solve this problems by:

 1. Centralizing a global application state: Instead of being limited to local states on views, you can now share data on one central component and spread to its inner components (children, grandchildren and so forth).
 The centralized state is called **store**, and we can spread it by using the **Context.Provider**.